-We would have the traditional Sicilian homemade pasta or ravioli dinner with sausages, WAIT FOR MOM TO WASH THE DISHES WHICH WAS AN ETERNITY, and then gather next to the tree for unwrapping.
-We would appoint a “Santa” that would pass out the presents to each person, one by one, and we would all watch every single person open every present as we rotated through the entire family.
+We would have the traditional Sicilian homemade pasta or ravioli dinner with sausages on Christmas Eve.
+And then wait for mom and dad to wash the dishes, WHICH WAS AN ETERNITY.
+Finally we would gather next to the tree for unwrapping.
+A designated “Santa” would be appointed to pass out the presents to each person, one by one.
+Interminably, we would all watch every single person open every present as we rotated through the entire family.
 As a kid, it was god-awful to wait your turn.

 Opening Presents Christmas Morning

-Now with kids of our own, the process has become simplified – not a free-for-all, but far less structured.
+Now with kids of our own, the process has become a simplified combination of traditions.
+It’s not a hodge/podge or a free-for-all, but is far less structured or elaborate.
 On Christmas morning, we all go downstairs to the Christmas tree (some of us with coffee IV-dripping away) and start with the stockings.
 Usually this keeps the kids occupied for a bit as the coffee kicks in.